yasminek-g/DH-500/README.md

 -   **`/data/descriptive narrative extraction/`**: Contains the data extracted from the PDID, including text and metadata.
 -   **`/data/visual extraction/`**: Contains the visual data added to the PDID, including emotions, objects, and symbols.

-The data is stored on Google Drive for easy access and sharing.
+The data is stored on Google Drive for easy access and sharing in the same structure as above.
+Any loose files are left for the sole purpose of being able to run the notebooks.
 Request access here: [PDID Project Data Access Request](https://drive.google.com/drive/folders/1VQBgzOIEVJfY7qDS1w2F0Gq0UK6l3oKF?usp=drive_link).

 ## Setup